 School Year 8 : $45 as this is a half season

-2nd Child or more = $30 discount for each additional child (Excludes "Have-A-Go" Players)
+2nd Child or more = $30 discount for each additional child (Excludes "Smash Play" Players)

-There is a $50 discount per team which will be refunded to parents who fulfill the coaching role for a team (Excludes "Have-A-Go" Players)
+There is a $50 discount per team which will be refunded to parents who fulfill the coaching role for a team (Excludes "Smash Play" Players)

-Register online now for Season 2022/23 using the below link.
+Register online now for Season 2023/24 using the below link.
 This year registrations are through the PlayHQ site.
-This is a new site and if you have any issues please let Lynette know either by email or text...
+Registration for returning players should be quick as last year's player details are retained.
+If you have any issues please let Lynette know either by email (at firstname.lastname@example.org)

 When paying subs by Internet Banking the clubs bank account details are: